-The only reason for not completing a scheduled assignment is if weather conditions do not allow for offshore game fishing and no boats are out that might be targeting or have incidentally caught a large pelagic species.
+The only reason for not completing a scheduled assignment is if weather conditions do not allow for offshore game fishing and no boats are out that might be targeting a large pelagic species.
 This type of cancelled assignment is referred to as "weathered-out."
 Interviewers should obtain offshore weather reports to determine if an assignment should be "weathered out."